chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/index.md

 ## Software Installation and Device Role Selection

+!!! info "Setting Up an MQTT Observer Node?"

+    If you plan to configure your node as an MQTT observer (bridge to the internet), read the [Setup MQTT](../mqtt.md) guide before reading the steps below.

 1. Visit the [MeshCore Web Flasher](https://flasher.meshcore.io) in your web browser
 2. Connect your device via USB to your computer
 3. Choose your device role by selecting the appropriate firmware type: